Huntsville Hospital System: History

+Community Health Systems announced an agreement to sell Crestwood Medical Center in Huntsville, Alabama, to Huntsville Hospital Health System for $450 million.
+According to a release, the sale includes all assets of the 180-bed hospital and its associated outpatient centers and practices.
+The Crestwood Medical Center transaction is expected to close in the second quarter of 2026.

 Facilities

 The Medical District of Huntsville, Alabama, consisting largely of Huntsville Hospital's main campus.

 The Huntsville Hospital System is contained within a number of buildings in the Medical District; a tram connects the Huntsville Hospital Main, Franklin Medical Tower and Huntsville Hospital for Women & Children.